 Key to the brand's success in attracting new dealers is Mitsubishi’s pragmatic, dealer focussed approach to commercial decision making.
 This, along with its existing product line-up, innovative future product plans and strong environmental messages makes Mitsubishi an excellent proposition for potential dealers.

 Intelligent Motion is Mitsubishi Motors in the UK’s sub-brand that encompasses all of Mitsubishi’s environmental and technological credentials.
 At no time in mankind's history has attention on global climate issues been so acute, and we at Mitsubishi Motors in Japan and Mitsubishi Motors in the UK want to play our part in helping reduce the impact that our endeavours, and our customers' activities, have on the environment.

 The pure-electric i-MiEV is just one important part of the equation.
 With its zero emissions it will help drive down our – and our customers' – carbon footprint while contributing to cleaner air in our towns and cities, with health and environmental benefits for all.
 Mitsubishi are always looking to reduce tail-pipe emissions on their conventional engine vehicles too as well as using recycled plastics and bamboo resin where possible!
-The introduction of plug-in hybrid technology in 2012 will strengthen their credentials even further.
+The introduction of the Outlaner PHEV in 2014 further strengthens our credentials even further.